-A total of 86,115 square feet (1.9 acres) of non-native invasive and Pierce host vegetation was documented and treated during the 2018 survey.
-Species documented in 2018 include 17,800 sqft of Himalayan blackberry, 45,150 sqft of native/hybrid CA grape, 5,000sqft of vinca sp., 17,320sqft of Mugwart and only 845 sqft of Arundo.
-Table 10 below shows the total area of invasive and Pierce host plants treated by species since the inception of the Project in 2009 through 2018.
+A total of 56,410 square feet (1.29 acres) of non-native invasive and Pierce host vegetation was documented during the 2019 survey.
+Species documented in 2019 include 20,734 sqft of Himalayan blackberry, 25,989 sqft of native/hybrid CA grape, 5,955 sqft of vinca, 3,632 sqft of mugwort and 100 sqft of Giant reed.
+Table 8 below shows the total area of invasive and Pierce host plants treated by species since the inception of the Project from 2009 through 2019.
 As always, the District encourages landowners to contact the County maintenance lead with requests for management of invasive and/or Pierce host vegetation in the riparian zone, beyond the top of bank, that may have not been documented during the channel maintenance survey.

 Previous and ongoing efforts to manage and remove Arundo have been successful in significantly reducing the quantity within the Project area; Chart 3 below depicts the decline of Arundo throughout the Project area since monitoring and management began in 2009.
-The area of Arundo documented and treated in 2018 (845 sqft) was more than the previously documented in 2017 (675 sqft).
-This is likely because two significant new clumps were discovered that had previously gone undetected.
-Areas of invasive plants that were treated in 2017 that had the potential to cause streambank erosion were replanted with willow stakes and/or broadcast seeded with native species during the winter and spring of 2018 and 2019.
+The area of Arundo documented and treated in 2019 (100 sqft) was significantly less than the previously documented in 2018 (845 sqft).
+Areas of invasive plants that were treated in 2019 that had the potential to cause streambank erosion were replanted with willow stakes and/or broadcast seeded with native species during the winter and spring of 2019.